TheNariel/Test_growcreate/README.md

 Files generated at 15:32 and last commit (codewise) at 19:30.

+My code is in :

+Test_growcreate/Test_growcreate/Views/Home/Index.cshtml

+and

+Test_growcreate/Test_growcreate/Controllers/HomeController.cs

+This solution uses a "https://maps.googleapis.com/maps/api/geocode" to get an coordinants from the adress and then embeded google api iFrame to show the map section.

 Assaiment.

 Please select ONE of the following, and implement within a blank .NET MVC solution or Umbraco installation: